rust-stuco/lectures/week5/slides.md

 highlight heap alloc
 -->

-Value lives in the heap
+Value lives in the heap,

 ---